ARMmbed/mbed-os-5-docs/docs/reference/api/storage/ChainingBlockDevice.md

 ## ChainingBlockDevice

 The ChainingBlockDevice class provides a way to chain together multiple block devices.
 You can then interact with the chained block devices as if they were a single block device of size equal to the sum of each substorage unit.
+The ChainingBlockDevice acts as an opposite of the [SlicingBlockDevice](/docs/v5.6/reference/slicingblockdevice.html).

 Note that each block device's block size must be a multiple of the other devices' block sizes (512, 1024 and so on).